-If an online business is serious about to keep end-users data safe, then they need to implement Multi-factor Authentication with more than just two factors to protect online transactions from Identity theft, Password theft, Unauthorized access and many other cyber crimes.
-MFA is recommended for financial, health and government organizations.
+If an online business is serious about keeping end-users data safe, then they need to implement Multi-factor Authentication with more than just two factors to protect online transactions from Identity theft, Password theft, Unauthorized access, and many other cybercrimes.
+MFA is recommended for financial, health, and government organizations.

-Multi-factor authentication, also known as MFA uses several forms of Authentication for providing an extraordinarily high level of security to end user, which allows the end user to provide pieces of credentials to an authentication mechanism using multiple forms when logging in to an account.
+Multi-factor authentication, also known as MFA uses several forms of Authentication for providing an extraordinarily high level of security to the end-user, which allows the end-user to provide pieces of credentials to an authentication mechanism using multiple forms when logging in to an account.
 Credentials fall into three identification factors such as:

-- Possession Authentication Factor (something you have in form of hardware device i.e smartphone, a virtual or physical smart card or one-time passcode) OR,
+- Possession Authentication Factor (something you have in form of a hardware device i.e smartphone, a virtual or physical smart card, or one-time passcode) OR,

 6. Improve Internet of Things (IoT) security